 It is rare and generally involves low $ amounts.
 The amounts are correct, it is only the marketplace that is incorrect.
 The question you may want to ask yourself is – Is this material?
 If not - you may decide no action is required!

 If you believe that the marketplace is incorrect, please contact a member of support and they will be able to guide you through some solutions.

 Duplicated settlements can be generated in Amazon for any number of reasons however they are rare.
 If you see this status button you can select to show duplicates on your account.
-You be careful not to send the duplicated settlement if you have already sent the 1st.
+Be careful not to send the duplicated settlement if you have already sent the first.

 In the very rare occurrence that a duplicate was created to correct an error you will need to ensure that :